(T-rank adds a taxon rank for taxa which are subspecies or varieties)

 In order to better illustrate the conservation status of California's reptiles and amphibians, the special status listings used by several organizations are listed on this web site.
 These organizations track the condition of plants and animals to determine which ones are thriving and which are declining in order to target conservation efforts towards those plants and animals that need it most.
 The status under the U. S. Endangered Species Act and the California Endangered Species Act are also listed.

-It would not be possible for me to track every individual organization to keep up with their listings, so the listings used here are taken from a collection of listings produced by the California Department of Fish and Game, named the Special Animals List.
+It would not be possible for me to track every individual organization to keep up with their listings, so the listings used here are taken from a collection of listings produced by the California Department of Fish and Wildlife, named the Special Animals List.
 This list is used to monitor the status of certain potentially vulnerable California animals.
 (If an animal is not on this list, there will be no status listed on this site, even though one may exist.)

 Animals are placed on the list for a number of reasons: